 For a new show to appear in the Apple Podcasts store, your show first needs to be submitted to the Apple Podcasts store for approval.
 However, before you submit your podcast, you'll need to have an Apple ID - and account with Apple - before you can submit your show.

 Once you have created your Apple ID, you'll want to sign in to your account.
 Note: Your login to Podcasts Connect will be your Apple/Apple Podcasts ID.
-Next, you'll want to configure your show and publish your first episodes as you will need to access Apple Podcasts' Podcast Connect system to submit your show.
+Next, you'll want to configure your show and publish your first episodes, as you must access Apple Podcasts' Podcast Connect system to submit your show.

 After you've accessed Apple Podcasts' Podcast Connect, follow these steps to add your podcast to the Apple Podcast player line-up: